and-jonas/Andereggetal2019/README.md

 1. `01_prep_spcdat.R` Prepare spectral datasets for evaluation of spectral indices and full-spectrum models.
 2. `02_full_spc_cv.R` Train and evaluate full-spectrum models
 3. `03_perform_rfe.R` An example script that performs rfe using cubist as base learner for the selection of the most important wavelengths to predict visual senescence scorings for the 2016 experiment.
+This script is designed to run on the high performance computing cluster of ETH Zürich.
+It must be serialized if no access to such a facility is available.
+Except very long computation times.
 4. `04_get_dynpars.R` Extract dynamics parameters from visual senescence scorings.
 5. `05_get_dynpars_SI.R` Extract dynamics parameters from spectral indices.
 6. `06_SI_perf.R` Evaluate the performance of spectral indices to track visually assessed senescence dynamics.
 This includes selected published spectral indices and all posissible combinations of wavelenths in the PSRI'.